 "My name’s not Paul Revere, but one of the things I’d be saying if I was on that stallion in 1775, but I’m not, so in 2009, the Mexicans are coming, the Mexicans are coming!"

 --At White Christian Heritage Festival, Pulaski, Tenn., Oct.
 24, 2009

 Rachel Pendergraft, an organizer for the Knights Party, uses Trump as a recruting tool:

 The Knights Party has a platform; with a few overt racial references (and one or two odd items) removed, it would pass muster with much of the American nationalist hard right.

 Craig Cobb wants to turn the little town of Antler, North Dakota into a white supremacist enclave and rename it after his hero Donald Trump:

-William Daniel Johnson of the white supremacist American Freedom Party once proposed a constitutional amendment revoking the citizenship of every non-white American.
+William Daniel Johnson of the white nationalist American Freedom Party once proposed a constitutional amendment revoking the citizenship of every non-white American.
 He thinks Trump is just hunky-dory: